 While the former is better than lacking matching gift mentions altogether, the latter technique really works to simplify matching gifts for donors and ultimately aims to drive more matches to completion.

-16.7% do not include matching gifts on their donation forms nor their confirmation screens.
+9. 16.7% do not include matching gifts on their donation forms or their confirmation screens.

 This could cause an organization to miss out on available matching gifts.
 Because remember: more than 26 million individuals work for companies that offer matching gift initiatives.
 Yet 78% of the match-eligible segment has no idea that they qualify for such a program.

-Once the donation process itself is complete, most organizations took the time (or, more likely, triggered automations) to follow up with donors regarding matching gifts.
-These typically fell into one of two categories: mentions of matching gifts within a more general confirmation or acknowledgment email or dedicated, separate email focused on matching gift opportunities and how to get involved.
-And in the best cases, some combination of both!
+Once the donation process itself is complete, most organizations took the time (or, more likely, triggered automation) to follow up with donors regarding matching gifts.
+These typically fell into one of two categories:

 According to the study, however, not all follow-ups necessarily hold the same value.
 In fact, the report outlines tips and tricks for creating optimized matching gift messages, which include using the organization’s own email domain and branding, personalizing the contents with employer-specific information, and more.
 And the most strategic nonprofits utilize emails that provide direct links to the recipients’ online submission portals, empowering donors to launch the matching gift process right from the email.